 7 COMMON MYTHS ABOUT HIRING A FREELANCE EDITOR FOR YOUR BOOK

 Not all freelance editors do the same type of work.
-If you are looking to hire an editor for your book, know there are some myths about what editors do.
+If you are looking to hire an editor for your book, know there are seven common myths about hiring a freelance editor for your book and what editors do.
 Let me bust those myths for you!

 MYTH #1: Any editor can help you with any type of book you’d like to publish.

 REALITY: Excellent editors may work in several genres, but for the most part, editors specialize.
 They can’t be experts on everything, and an editor with integrity will tell you flat out if she’s not the right person to help you with your book.
 She may be able to recommend a trusted colleague, but not always.